 Assistant Professor of Economics

-Hilger received his BA from Stanford University in 2004 and joins the economics department at Brown this year after completing his PhD in Economics at Harvard.
-His dissertation focused on issues in the economics of education.
-One of his papers shows that higher parental income during college-age years raises children’s college enrollment, but by much less than comparable changes in financial aid.
-Another paper shows that teachers who raise child test scores also tend to improve children’s future college outcomes and earnings.
-His ongoing research and teaching explore sources of inequality in long-term outcomes and policies that seek to help children overcome disadvantaged backgrounds.
-His other interests include literature, history, basketball, film and music.
+One project documents that higher parental income during college-age years causally increases children’s college enrollment, but by much less than comparable changes in financial aid.
+Another project has demonstrated that kindergarten teachers who causally increase children's test scores also increase children’s future college and labor market outcomes, despite short-term "fade-out" of test scores.
+His ongoing research and teaching explore historical sources of economic inequality and public policies that aim to help children overcome disadvantaged backgrounds.